-Bransfield has taught numerous coaching clinics for Grass Roots fundamentals, Spotting Training and Safety Certification and has twice served previously on the NCAA Diving Rules Subcommittee.
+Bransfield has taught numerous coaching clinics for Grass Roots fundamentals, Spotting Training and Safety Certification.
 In the summer of 2003, Bransfield spent close to three weeks in the People's Republic of China.
 The opportunity allowed him to closely observe the training programs at two Provincial sites and attend the Asian Junior Championships.

 Bransfield is a native of Brooklyn, N.Y., where he received his bachelor's degree from St. Francis College.
 He earned a master's at Northern Michigan and continued to study biomechanics while coaching at Springfield College.
 Bransfield and his wife, Ginny, have four sons, and presently reside in Storrs.